 We discourage children from bringing computer disks or memory sticks into school, because of the risk of viruses.
-However, when appropriate, a teacher might suggest that a child's work is e-mailed to the teacher at school.
+However, when appropriate, a teacher might suggest that a child's work is emailed to the teacher at school or shared via Microsoft Teams.